Skip to content (press enter)

 When and where will the Executive Committee election be held?

-The election will be held at ___ at _____.
+The election will be held at Midwest Coast Brewery on Tuesday, January 13 at 7pm.

 Skills Learned Through Volunteering: